banky99/Linux-system-stats-with-mutt/README.md

-# Linux-system-stats-with-mutt
-Sure, I'll provide you with a detailed README documentation that you can use for your GitHub repository.
-Make sure to replace the placeholder `<your_email>` with your actual email address.

----

 # Backup and Metrics Report Script

 This Bash script performs backups of a specified folder, captures system metrics including network statistics, and emails reports using the Mutt email client.